tomachalek/kombo/README.md

 <a name="key_principles"></a>
 ## Key principles

+### General

 * no boilerplate code (or as few as possible)
    * e.g. no action creators (dispatching directly from React components; do you really need to reuse a highly specific state-mapped React component?)
 * no global singleton models (like e.g. stores in many Flux apps)
   * this breaks any awareness of components' dependencies
 * no need to hate OOP - it can be combined with FP in a pragmatic way

+### Models

 * embrace more traditional "model" as an object which encapsulates a specified subdomain of business logic (including API calls etc.)
   * model should know what to do with its related state (no actionCreator/store dilemma)
-  * stateless model transforms state with possible explicitly defined side effects
+  * **stateless model** transforms state with possible explicitly defined side effects
-    * side effects may produce actions (i.e. model does this) but that's where the chain ends (i.e. no action loops)
+    * side effects may produce actions (i.e. model does this) but that's where the chain ends (i.e. no action loops),
-  * stateful model is inherently impure and can change itself in any way and decide on its own when to notify change listeners
+  * **stateful model** is inherently impure and can change itself in any way and decide on its own when to notify change listeners
     (similar to classic event emitter from Flux)
 * flexible model/state configuration
   * one model -- one state
   * many models -- one state
-  * many models -- many states (typically each model handles its state here)
+  * many models -- many states (typically each model handles its state here),
+* synchronization of models using `suspend()` action where model can suspend itself until a specific action is triggered

+### Views

-* view components are always wrapped inside a function allowing runtime dependency injection (e.g. translation of messages is based on runtime user language settings)
+* view components are always wrapped inside a function allowing explicit runtime dependency injection:
+  * models
+  * additional services like message translation
+* React component is bound to a model using simple `Bound`, `BoundWithProps` functions

 <a name="structure"></a>
 ## Structure